 Philosophy of Economics; Philosophy of Science; Philosophy of the Social Sciences; Moral and Political Philosophy.

 Philosophy of the Cognitive Sciences; Business Ethics; Bioethics; Philosophy and Public Policy; Metaphysics.

 My research interests cover a wide range of areas, including philosophy of economics, philosophy of science, moral and political philosophy, philosophy and public policy.
 Over the last few years, I have published several articles in international peer-reviewed journals, including Philosophical Studies, Economics and Philosophy, Biology and Philosophy, Erkenntnis, Philosophy of Science, Social Choice & Welfare, Synthese, Philosophy of the Social Sciences and the Journal of Economic Methodology.
 I have given more than sixty talks at conferences and workshops around the world.
-I am Research Visitor at the London School of Economics (since 2011) and Visiting Scholar at the University of Pennsylvania (since 2013).
+I am Research Associate at the London School of Economics (since 2011) and Visiting Scholar at the University of Pennsylvania (since 2013).
 I have been Visiting Scholar at the Finnish Center for Excellence (2013), the University of California San Diego (2014) and the Munich Center for Mathematical Philosophy (2015).

 2018 Who is Afraid of Scientific Imperialism?
 Synthese.
 In Press.

 2018 Eliminating 'Life Worth Living'.
 Philosophical Studies, 175 (3), 769-792.

 2017.
 On the Neural Enrichment of Economic Models: Recasting the Challenge.
 Biology and Philosophy, 32 (2), 201-220.